-Comprised of professional singers and auditioned volunteers, The Motet Choir specializes in challenging choral literature of all styles of sacred music.
+Comprised of professional singers and auditioned volunteers, the Motet Choir specializes in challenging choral literature of all styles of sacred music.
 Newcomers are always welcome, but a simple audition appointment is requested of all new members.
-The Motet Choir sings for the 10:30 a.m. service on the 4th Sunday of each month and for other special services and concerts throughout the season.
+The Motet Choir sings for the 10:30 a.m. service on the fouth Sunday of the month and for other special services and concerts throughout the season.

 Holy Communion Ringers

 Holy Communion Ringers is our handbell choir for adults and teens.
-Handbell ringing is a joyful, active way to provide beautiful music for worship, especially those play another musical instrument and want to be active in the music ministry.
+Handbell ringing is a joyful, active way to provide beautiful music for worship, especially those that play another musical instrument and want to be active in the music ministry.
 These dedicated handbell ringers play a three-octave set of Schulmerich English handbells given to the parish by Harwell and Faye Allen.
-Some basic music-reading ability is helpful for membership.
-The Holy Communion Ringers provide music for worship about every 4-6 weeks in addition to other seasonal liturgical offerings during the choir program year.
+Some basic music-reading ability is helpful.
+The Holy Communion Ringers provide music for worship about every 4-6 weeks in addition to other seasonal liturgical offerings.

 - Dr. David Perry Ouzts - Minister of Music and Liturgy